mihaildono/padawan-project/youngling/introduction.md

 const name = 'George'

 if (name === 'George') {
-    return 'It is cool guy George!'
+    console.log('It is cool guy George!')
 } else {
-    return 'Who is this guy?'
+    console.log('Who is this guy?')
 }
 ```